 - The Wet Method

 Unlike the dry method, water and equipment are used to extract coffee beans.
 Firstly, the laborers clean the cherries.
 Then, they are crushed and squeezed by a machine till beans are peeled away from their skin.
-The beans come out with the mucilage as its exterior skin.
+The beans come out with mucilage as its exterior skin.

 Later, the beans are cleaned, and the mucilage is broken down.
 This is done within 24-36 hours.
 Then, the coffee is washed again with clean water.
 Before it can be sold, the coffee is a bean that is hulled to get rid of the parchment.
-Cleaning, screening, sorting, and grading take place before the green coffee bean is ready to be sold.
+Cleaning, screening, sorting, and grading occur before the green coffee bean is ready to be sold.

 Top 15 Highest Coffee-Growing Countries in the World